-In an April unlike any other – the first full month in lockdown – we’re proud to say that we delivered widespread national PR coverage for our clients.
+April was a month unlike any other – the first full month in lockdown.
+We’re proud to say that we delivered widespread national PR coverage for our clients.
 We also secured a new client, shared our knowledge with the comms industry through webinars and increased our pro-bono support for organisations doing good in the world.

 1: A new agency webinar series